AIMH-DHgroup/geometry-retrieving-api/README.md

 pip install -r requirements.txt
 ```

-After that, run the API with:
+After that, run the API using the command:

 ```shell
 uvicorn main:app